Budjeezie

 To switch views:

-- Each category is displayed as a card showing total spending
+• Each category is displayed as a rectangle sized by spending amount—larger rectangles represent higher spending

-The heatmap helps you quickly identify which categories and days of the week you spend the most on.
+The treemap helps you quickly identify which categories and days of the week you spend the most on by showing spending proportionally through rectangle sizes.

 Receipt Analytics